Why Scenario Planning for Your Business is Like Yoga for Your Body

 A useful feature of scenario planning with FUTRLI is its ability to conduct multiple scenarios.
-Many businesses in the past have been operating with zero or one scenario, which is quite a damaging practice.
-Don’t submit yourself to this.
-See Scenario planning as a way to strengthen your business’ core strength.
+Use as many as you like, perhaps starting with a best, worst and middle case scenario for each question you’re asking about your business growth.
 The more you do it, the stronger the position you’ll find your business in.
 This technology gives you the tools to plan for as many eventualities as you like – having a base scenario and layering other options on top will let you change the position of your business quickly and confidently.

 Flex your business’ muscles

 And why else?
-Because using an automated system will mean data will be automatically sucked in from your accounts package (eg Xero, QBO), rather than one per week.
-Using the Cloud, the ins and outs of your cash flow are constantly updating so admin days become (thankfully!) a thing of the past.
+Because using an automated system will mean real-time data will be automatically sucked in from your accounts package (eg Xero, QBO).
+Using the cloud, the ins and outs of your cash flow are constantly updating so admin days become (thankfully!) a thing of the past.
 Your sales can change so quickly that the budget will be unrecognisable by the second quarter of the year, and not resembling your actual results by the end of the year.
-Conducting Forecasts and creating Scenario strategies on a frequent basis will help you to feel more grounded and calm.
+Conducting forecasts and creating scenario strategies on a frequent basis will help you to feel more grounded and calm.
 And breathe…